 As with utilities generally, inflation has the effect of increasing the cost of our operations and construction program.
 Operating and construction costs have been less affected by inflation over the last few years because rates of inflation have been relatively low.

 Credit Rating Risk

-The table below sets forth our current ratings from Standard & Poor's, Moody's Investors Service and Fitch Ratings.
+The table below sets forth our current ratings from S&P Global Ratings (formerly known as Standard & Poor's Ratings), Moody's Investors Service and Fitch Ratings.